 Masks must be worn over the nose and mouth and must be made of a tight-knit, non-permeable material.
-KN95 or N95 masks are recommended.
-Cloth masks are permitted, but must fit tightly around the nose and face, and, unless worn over a surgical mask, have at least 2 layers.
-Alternatives to face coverings such as face shields, loose gaiters, scarves, bandanas, and face coverings with ventilation are not permitted.
+N95 or equivalent masks are required.
+As N95 is an American standard, masks certified by other governments to similar standards (e.g. PM2.5, KN95, and KF94) will also be allowed.
 Speakers will not be required to wear masks while presenting.
 Participants should provide their own masks for the event, though extras will be available at no cost during the conference at the registration desk while supplies last.
 Participants who are unwilling to follow the mask requirement will be asked to leave and may convert their pass to a PyTexas Online ticket.

 We've monitored COVID-related news and data since the pandemic started, and we will continue to do so moving forward.
 We continue to follow all CDC guidelines in addition to those of the local government and venue.
 International, national, regional, and local sources are closely watched and will result in a change of policy if warranted.

 PyTexas takes these Health & Safety Guidelines very seriously and will therefore enforce a 3-strike rule.
-Anyone who violates these guidelines on three separate accounts, such as continuing to not wear a proper mask or disregard social distancing, is subject to removal from the conference.
-Anyone who provides false vaccination verification will not be admitted to PyTexas US.
+Anyone who violates these guidelines on three separate accounts, such as continuing not to wear a proper mask or disregarding social distancing, is subject to removal from the conference.